elastos/Elastos.ELA/docs/restful_apis.md

-# The Node API Of Elastos Wallet
+# The RESTFUL API Of Elastos Node

 `ELA Node` uses the `2*334` port to provide the following interface services:

-* `/api/v1/node/connectioncount` : Get the number of nodes to which the current node is connected
+* `/api/v1/node/connectioncount` : Returns the number of nodes to which the node is connected

    Example: